-Dr. Graham Greene is the leader of LRHCC’s Prostate Cancer Center of Excellence and a Fellowship-Trained Urologic Oncologist.
+Dr. Graham Greene is the Executive Director of the Hollis Cancer Center and a Fellowship-Trained Urologic Oncologist.
 He has published numerous works and has participated in multiple clinical trials during his career.
 Dr. Greene is certified by the American Urologic Association and a Fellow of both the American College of Surgeons and the Royal College of Surgeons of Canada.

 Dr. Greene comes to LRH most recently from the University of Arkansas, where he was Chief of Urologic Oncology for 10 years and held the position of the Robert Woods Bass Chair in Urologic Oncology.
 He received his medical degree from Dalhousie University in Halifax, Nova Scotia, where he also completed an internship and residency and served as the Chief Resident in Urology.
 He completed his fellowship in urologic oncology at MD Anderson Cancer Center, University of Texas, in Houston.

 Dr. Greene’s specialties include treating locally and advanced bladder cancer, reconstructive surgery building orthotopic neobladders, advanced kidney cancer surgery and robotic prostatectomies.
 In addition, he has extensive experience in testicular cancer, penile cancer and surgical removal of retroperitoneal sarcomas.